seanpm2001/steampipe/README.md

 [Steampipe](https://steampipe.io) is **the zero-ETL way** to query APIs and services.
 Use it to expose data sources to SQL.

-We offer these Steampipe engines:
+We offer these Steampipe distributions:

 **Steampipe CLI**.
 Run [queries](https://steampipe.io/docs/query/overview) that translate APIs to tables in the Postgres instance that's bundled with Steampipe.